 If left untreated high blood pressure can increase the risk of a heart attack, or a stroke.
 It’s something that needs to be checked every 5 years.
 If after two or three readings your blood pressure measures 140/90 or higher, you are said to have high blood pressure (also known as hypertension).
 A normal blood pressure reading should be below 130/80.

-Anyone with a family of high blood pressure can be at risk, but as we age, our chances of having high blood pressure increase.
-Other factors include:
+Anyone with a family history of high blood pressure can be at risk, but as we age, our chances of having high blood pressure increase.

 - Being overweight;

 - Consuming too much alcohol;

 - Being over 65;

 To bring high blood pressure down to a controllable level, we must maintain a better lifestyle, introduce more exercise, consume less salt and cut back on alcohol.
 It’s usually a poor lifestyle that triggers high blood pressure.
 Anyone with a consistently high reading must be closely monitored, until their blood pressure is brought back under control.

 Medication may not always be needed if high blood pressure can be controlled by a better lifestyle, but in any event, a better lifestyle is something we should all be trying to achieve.